 Cognitive Restructuring: Cognitive restructuring is a cognitive behavioral therapy exercise designed to help people examine unhelpful thinking patterns and devise new ways of reacting to problematic situations.
 Cognitive restructuring often involves keeping a thought record, which is a way of tracking dysfunctional automatic thoughts, and devising adaptive alternative responses.

-Cognitive Behavioral Therapy Exercises: Cognitive Techniques
+Cognitive Behavioral Therapy Exercises: Cognitive Restructuring

 Cognitive Behavioral Therapy Exercises: Activity Scheduling

 Graded Exposure: Exposure is a cognitive behavioral therapy exercise designed to reduce anxiety and fear through repeated contact with what is feared.
-This has been to shown to be among the most effective treatments for any psychological problem.
+This has been to shown to be among the most effective treatments that exists for any psychological problem.
 The underlying theory is that avoidance of things we fear results in increased fear and anxiety.
 By systematically approaching what you might normally avoid, a significant and lasting reduction in anxiety takes place.

 Successive Approximation: Successive approximation is a cognitive behavioral therapy exercise that helps people tackle difficult or overwhelming goals.
 By systematically breaking large tasks into smaller steps, or by performing a task similar to the goal, but less difficult, people are able to gain mastery over the skills needed to achieve the larger goal.